09 February 2018Back to Blog

 Keywords, Keywords, Keywords

-These play such an important part of your SEO strategy, yet many businesses fail to choose the right keywords or use them correctly.
-Use keywords that you think potential customers are more likely to search for, rather than what you would describe your services or products as.
-Understand that words might mean different things to different people, so try and be open without being too generic – otherwise you will have many businesses to compete with.
+These play such an important part in your SEO strategy, yet many businesses fail to choose the right keywords or use them correctly.
+Use keywords that you think potential customers are most likely to search for, rather than what you would describe your services or products as.
+Understand that words might mean different things to different people, so try and be open without being too generic – otherwise, you will have many businesses to compete with.

 Once you have chosen your keywords, it’s imperative you don’t try and overload your online content with them.
 Search engines are starting to pick up on this and identify it as spam, which would hugely impact your SEO performance.
 Use keywords liberally and in the right places, and you’ll see big improvements.
 This also means that your content should be relevant, as search engines work by providing the right answers to a user’s question – if your content is all over the place just so you can fit in your keywords, it won’t get shown to users.

 A lot of businesses think their work is done when they include keywords in their content, but this means they are missing out on some key components of a successful SEO strategy.
 Title tags, meta descriptions and image tags are key ways to optimise your content.
 Search engines will crawl your site and use this information to index your pages in a similar way to keywords.
 This increases your chances of your content being seen so is a step that shouldn’t be missed.